-Our current products, as well as products, features and functionality that we may introduce in the future, may not be widely accepted by our customers and hosts or may receive negative attention or may require us to compensate or reimburse third parties, any of which may lower our margins and harm our business.
+Our current products, as well as products, features, and functionality that we may introduce in the future, may not be widely accepted by our customers and hosts or may receive negative attention or may require us to compensate or reimburse third parties, any of which may lower our margins and harm our business.

-Our ability to engage, retain and increase our base of customers and hosts and to increase our revenue will depend on our ability to successfully create new products, features and functionality, both independently and together with third parties.
+Our ability to engage, retain, and increase our base of customers and hosts and to increase our revenue will depend on our ability to successfully create new products, features, and functionality, both independently and together with third parties.
 We may introduce significant changes to our existing products or develop and introduce new and unproven products, including technologies with which we have little or no prior development or operating experience.
-These new products and updates may fail to engage, retain and increase our base of customers and hosts or may create lag in adoption of such new products.
+These new products and updates may fail to engage, retain, and increase our base of customers and hosts or may create lag in adoption of such new products.
 New products may initially suffer from performance and quality issues that may negatively impact our ability to market and sell such products to new and existing customers and hosts.
 The short- and long-term impact of any major change to our products, or the introduction of new products, is particularly difficult to predict.
-If new or enhanced products fail to engage, retain and increase our base of customers and hosts, we may fail to generate sufficient revenue, operating margin or other value to justify our investments in such products, any of which may harm our business in the short term, long term, or both.
-In addition, our current products, as well as products, features and functionality that we may introduce in the future, may require us to compensate or reimburse third parties.
-For example, our new cloud phone system, Zoom Phone, is a private branch exchange phone solution that requires us to compensate carriers that operate the public switched telephone network.
+If new or enhanced products fail to engage, retain, and increase our base of customers and hosts, we may fail to generate sufficient revenue, operating margin, or other value to justify our investments in such products, any of which may harm our business in the short term, long term, or both.
+In addition, our current products, as well as products, features, and functionality that we may introduce in the future, may require us to compensate carriers that operate the PSTN.
 As a result, a portion of the payments that we will receive from customers that will use our Zoom Phone product will be allocated towards compensating these telephone carriers, which lowers our margins for Zoom Phone as compared to our other products.
 In addition, new products that we introduce in the future may similarly require us to compensate or reimburse third parties, all of which would lower our profit margins for any such new products.
+If this trend continues with our new and existing products, including Zoom Phone, it could harm our business.